EmixVCT/GraphStudy/README.md

 	--out FILENAME		[with --gen-graph] Path to the file of the generated graph

+	--debug             [with --debug] Info will be print into the console

+  	--diameter          [with --diameter] analyze calcul the diameter of the
+                      	graph

 	--analyze FILENAME	Path to the file of the graph to analyze

 	--help				Show this message and exit.